Favorite Fictional Moms

 With the Weasleys, Harry finds a family and a best friend, and so do we.
 They are more than just the family he needs.
-They are also the family he wants, and Mrs. Weasely is one of the first to help him transition into the wizarding world without treating him like a celebrity.
-She just treats him like one of her sons, who needs a little help and love along the way.
+They are also the family he wants, and Mrs. Weasely is one of the first to help him transition into his new world without treating him like a celebrity.
+She just treats him like any regular boy and one of her sons, who needs just as much help and love along the way.

 3. M’Lynn Eatenton – Steel Magnolias

 M’Lynn Eatenton, played to perfection by Sally Field, gave us a garden of motherly emotions in her relationship with daughter Shelby (Julia Roberts).